 Which Axis does that go on?

-Under the DSM-5 system mental health professionals no longer separate the information onto Axis.
+Under the DSM-5 system, mental health professionals no longer separate the information onto five Axis.
 We do still look for this information.

 Some mental disorders can create symptoms that are physical.
 People who are depressed may not be able to sleep or they may sleep excessively.
 Nightmares can be a symptom of PTSD.
 These sorts of mind-body problems can be helped by therapy.
 Some disorders have elements of both physical illness and learned behavior.
 If a mental illness is caused by a medical problem it is diagnosed as a mental illness and goes on axis I. The DSM cites a thyroid condition that results in depression as an example of this.
 Drug induced hallucinations would be another.

 Short answer – Mental illness goes on Axis I

 (Axis II if it is long-term or hard to treat like Personality Disorders)